 - Administered by US Forest Service

-- The “trail” is a mixture of defined trail, cross country travel, dirt and paved road walking.
+- The trail is a mixture of defined trail, dirt and paved road walking.
+Most cross-country travel is on alt. routes vs. the designated trail.

 - There is a designated route partially in place by the USFS, but most people take alternate routes in places

-- The CDT mileage estimates range from a low of 2500 miles (using guidebooks and maps that are reported to be off) to a high of 3100 miles (unlikely).
-Most people believe the typical route is ~2600-2700 miles with 2800 miles splitting the difference.
+- The CDT mileage estimates range from a minimum of 2500 miles (using guidebooks and maps that are reported to be off) to a high of 3100 miles.
+Most people believe the standard route is ~2600-2700 miles with 2800 miles splitting the difference.
 Yeah, confusing.
-Either way, it is a long freakin’ walk.
+Either way, it is a long freakin’ walk. 🙂

 - The northern terminus is in Glacier National Park and ends at the Mexican border.
-Three southern termini: 1) Columbus, NM 2) Antelope Wells, NM or the 3)Crazy Cook Monument
+Three southern termini: 1) Columbus, NM 2) Antelope Wells, NM or the 3)Crazy Cook Monument.
+Note the CDTC now offers shuttle services for Crazy Cook.

 Appalachian Trail vs. Pacific Crest Trail vs. Continental Divide Trail

-- Needless to say the AT and the CDT are not alike in anyway.
-They are both long trails that goes through the mountains… and that is where the similarity ends
+- Needless to say, the AT and the CDT are not alike in any way.
+They are both long trails that go through the mountains… and that is where the similarity ends

 - A better comparison is between the CDT and the PCT